-2 Mutual funds held in employer-sponsored retirement plans, IRAs, and variable annuities are included.
+&lt;sup>2 Mutual funds held in employer-sponsored retirement plans, IRAs, and variable annuities are included.

-3 In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+&lt;sup>3 Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.

-"very" or "somewhat" favorable impressions of fund companies, the same as in May 2013 (Figure 8).
-The share of fund investors with "very" favorable impressions of fund companies increased.
-In mid-2014, 17 percent of fund investors had a "very" favorable view of the industry, compared with 13 percent in May 2013.
-Among mutual fund shareholders familiar with mutual fund companies and with an opinion about fund companies, 87 percent had "very" or "somewhat" favorable impressions of fund companies (Figure 9).
+or "somewhat" favorable impressions of fund companies, compared with 68 percent in mid-2014 (Figure 8).
+The share of fund investors with "very" favorable impressions of fund companies in mid-2015 also was similar to mid-2014.
+In mid-2015, 16 percent of fund investors had a "very" favorable view of the industry, compared with 17 percent in mid-2014.
+Among mutual fund shareholders familiar with mutual fund companies and with an opinion about fund companies, 86 percent had "very" or "somewhat" favorable impressions of fund companies (Figure 9).

-In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
-In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+\Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design In prior years, the survey used a landline RDD sampling frame.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.